25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Kefta Tagine with Eggs

 Comfort food at its finest, this budget-friendly option features spiced beef or lamb meatballs simmering in tomato sauce, finished with eggs cracked right on top.
 The kefta (meatballs) pack flavor from cumin, paprika, parsley, and coriander, while the eggs add richness to the tangy tomato base.
+This popular example of Moroccan cuisine is both hearty and affordable.

 Neighborhood eateries serve this as a late lunch staple with fast turnover.
 When ordering, specify how you want your eggs—runny yolks are traditional but you can ask for them more cooked.
 Add a sprinkle of cumin at the table for extra flavor.